wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 1. **Open DevTools**: Press F12 or right-click → Inspect
 2. **Find Components tab**: Look for "Components" next to Console, Network, etc.
 3. **Locate GameProvider**: Click on GameProvider in the component tree
-4. **Examine the hooks**: Look for the screen state value (you may need to click "parse hook names")

-### 🔧 DevTools Tip

-If you don't see hook names clearly, click the gear icon in the Components tab and enable "Parse hook names" to see readable hook names and values.
+4. **Examine the hooks**: Look for the screen state value (if you don't see hook names clearly, click the gear icon and enable "Parse hook names")
 5. **Experiment with state**: Change the screen value from "splash" to "playing" and watch the UI update!
 6. **Change it back**: Set it back to "splash" to see the SplashScreen return